Seoul: Festivals

-There are also many parks along the Han River, such as Ichon Hangang Park, Yeouido Hangang Park, Mangwon Hangang Park, Nanji Hangang Park, Banpo Hangang Park, Ttukseom Hangang Park and Jamsil Hangang Park.

-The Seoul National Capital Area also contains a green belt aimed at preventing the city from sprawling out into neighboring Gyeonggi Province.
-These areas are frequently sought after by people looking to escape from urban life on weekends and during vacations.

-There are also various parks under construction or in project, such as the Gyeongui Line Forest Trail, Seoul Station 7017, Seosomun Memorial Park and Yongsan Park.

-Seoul is also home to the world's largest indoor amusement park, Lotte World.
-Other recreation centers include the former Olympic and World Cup stadiums and the City Hall public lawn.

 Media

 Seoul is home of the major South Korean networks KBS, SBS, and MBC.
-The city is also home to the major South Korean newspapers Chosun Ilbo, Donga Ilbo, Joongang Ilbo, and Hankook Ilbo.
+The city is also home to the major South Korean newspapers The Chosun Ilbo, The Dong-A Ilbo, JoongAng Ilbo, and Hankook Ilbo.
+In Seoul, there is a digital news operation for the New York Times.
+It can accommodate up to 50 employees.
+It has about 20 editors and staff.
+The Washington Post Seoul Hub is one of the key bases of the Wall Street Journal along with that of London.

 Sports

 Seoul is a major center of South Korean sports, and has the largest number of professional sports teams and facilities in the country.

-In the history of South Korea's major professional sports league championships, which include the K League, KBO League, KBL, and V-League, Seoul had multiple championship winners during the same season twice; in 1990, when Lucky-Goldstar FC (currently FC Seoul) won the 1990 K League and the LG Twins won the 1990 KBO League, and in 2016, when FC Seoul won the 2016 K League Classic and the Doosan Bears won the 2016 KBO League.
+In the history of South Korea's major professional sports league championships, which include the K League, KBO League, KBL and V-League, Seoul had multiple championship winners during the same season twice; in 1990, when Lucky-Goldstar FC (currently FC Seoul) won the 1990 K League and the LG Twins won the 1990 KBO League, and in 2016, when FC Seoul won the 2016 K League Classic and the Doosan Bears won the 2016 KBO League.

-International competition

 Seoul hosted the 1986 Asian Games, also known as Asiad, 1988 Olympic Games, and Paralympic Games.
 It also served as one of the host cities of the 2002 FIFA World Cup.
 Seoul World Cup Stadium hosted the opening ceremony and first game of the tournament.
 Taekwondo is South Korea's national sport and Seoul is the location of the Kukkiwon, the world headquarters of taekwondo, as well as the World Taekwondo Federation.

-Domestic sports clubs

-Football

-Seoul's most well-known football club is FC Seoul.